Frobenius manifolds on orbits spaces: Coxeter groups

 \end{proof}

-We emphasis that Frobenius structures obtained by theorems \ref{dual poly} and \ref{dual zuo} fall into Dubrovin's method since they are obtained using the same intersection form $\O_2$.

-Let $K$ be the type of $\W$, then we say a Frobenius structure is of type $K$ (rep. of type $\widetilde K$) if it isomorphic to a Frobenius manifold constructed on $\o(\rf)$ by theorem \ref{polyFrob} (resp. theorem \ref{dual poly}).
+Considering Theorem \ref{polyFrob2}, let $K$ be the type of $\mathcal W$, then we say a Frobenius manifold is of type $K$ (rep. of type $\widetilde K$) if it isomorphic to a natural polynomial Frobenius manifold (resp. a natural conjugate Frobenius manifold) constructed on ${\mathcal O}(\rho_{ref})$ by Theorem \ref{polyFrob} (resp.
+Theorem \ref{dual poly}).

-\bx We list in table \ref{table2} all Frobenius structures constructed on $\o(\rf)$ when $\W$ is of rank 3 using the above theorems.
+\begin{example} We list in Table \ref{table2} all Frobenius structures constructed on ${\mathcal O}(\rho_{ref})$ when $\mathcal W$ is of rank 3 using the above theorems.
 We borrow the potentials of Frobenius structures of type $A_3$, $B_3$ and $H_3$ from \cite{Du98}.
-From these potentials, we find Frobenius structures of type $\widetilde A_3$, $\widetilde B_3$ and $\widetilde H_3$ using the formula \eqref{F in 3 coord}.
-Then applying theorem \ref{zuo} with Coxeter group of type $B_3$, we get a Frobenius manifold of type $B_3$ (resp. $A_3$) when $k=3$ (resp. $k=2$).
-For $k=1$, we get a rational Frobenius manifold $B_3^1$ which has no dual, i.e., the potential can not have the form \eqref{norm potential}.
+From these potentials, we find Frobenius manifold structures of type $\widetilde A_3$, $\widetilde B_3$ and $\widetilde H_3$ using the formula \eqref{F in 3 coord}.
+Then applying Theorem \ref{zuo} to a Coxeter group of type $B_3$, we get a Frobenius manifold of type $B_3$ (resp. $A_3$) when $k=3$ (resp. $k=2$).
+For $k=1$, we get a rational Frobenius manifold $B_3^1$ which has no conjugate.